plagache/DSLR/README.md

 During prediciton if multiple classes found for a given student how to decide which one?
 Choose class with highest probability

+Modify data :
+	- remove outliers
+	- data augmentation: good labeled data

+L1, l2 regularization; not a fan of this one